smilecatx3/Java-Online-Judge-System/README.md

 }
 ```

+Note that you should escape the special characters such as '"' or '\n'.
 You can use ```TestcaseCreator``` in jojs.jar to create a testcase file for convenience.
 Usage: ```java -cp jojs.jar tw.edu.ncku.csie.selab.jojs.util.TestcaseCreator INPUT_FILE OUTPUT_FILE INPUT_PER_TESTCASE OUTPUT_PER_TESTCASE```